 For others though, high fuel prices and economic constraints are a big deterrent — a far cry from the van life boom during the pandemic years.
 New RV sales dropped 14.51% in January 2026 (4) compared to January 2025.

 If you're planning a more nomadic lifestyle, in your golden years or as a young family who wants to be more mobile, it might require a little more planning and ingenuity right now.
-Do not drive blindly to a new location without researching gas stations on Google Maps.
-It's best to know your route before beginning.
+Do not drive blindly to a new location without researching gas stations on Google Maps — or you could use the Open Roads app the Sims use to find the cheapest fuel along your route.
+Planning ahead always pays off.

 And remember retirees, or anyone of any age, time is the most valuable currency.